ruby/rdoc/RI.md

     "grep . | less"
     ```

-- We assume that gem nokogiri is installed.
+- Examples that involve gems assume that gem `nokogiri` is installed.

 ## `ri` Documents